beginning of content

 Key facts

-• Hydrocephalus is caused by a build-up of cerebrospinal fluid in your brain.
+• Hydrocephalus is caused by a build-up of cerebrospinal fluid (CSF) in your brain.

-• The most common symptoms are headache, nausea, vomiting and seizures.
+• Common symptoms of hydrocephalus include headache, nausea, vomiting and seizures.

 • It is diagnosed by ultrasound, CT scan or MRI scan.

-• Hydrocephalus is usually treated with a shunt to relieve pressure in the brain.
+• Hydrocephalus is usually treated with a VP shunt to relieve pressure in your brain.

 What is hydrocephalus?